History of tobacco

-Tobacco was long used in the early Americas.
-The arrival of Spain introduced tobacco to the Europeans, and it became a lucrative, heavily traded commodity to support the popular habit of smoking.
-Following the industrial revolution, cigarettes became hugely popular worldwide.
-In the mid-20th century, medical research demonstrated severe negative health effects of tobacco smoking including lung and throat cancer, which led to a sharp decline in tobacco use.
+Tobacco was long used by various indigenous groups that lived in the Americas.
+The Columbian exchange introduced tobacco to the Europeans, and it became an addictive, lucrative and heavily traded commodity.
+Following the Industrial Revolution, cigarettes became hugely popular worldwide.
+In the mid-20th century, medical research demonstrated severe negative health effects of tobacco smoking such as lung cancer, which led to governments adopting policies to force a sharp decline in tobacco use.